martinlundin/hyperspace-3d/README.md

 **Accesibility is key.** This projects does NOT use any WebGL or canvas.
 This is basic HTML, CSS and JS.
 All content will be indexable by the search engines and screen readers.

 ## :scroll: Instructions
+**The project is currently in Alpha phase, report any bugs you might find.
+Please don't use in production yet, unless you keep up with the development.**

 **Install:**
 Add hyperspace-3d to your project.
 Choose one of the following.
 - `yarn add hyperspace-3d`<br/>